Greek bond market closing report

 Facebook Twitter Whatsapp

-A Fitch Ratings report warning that any voluntary rollover of Greek bonds would be considered as a default hit Greek state bonds.
-The yield spread between the 10-year Greek and German benchmark bonds widened further to 14.64 pct in the domestic electronic secondary bond market, from 14.30 pct on Tuesday.
-The Greek bond yielded 17.62 pct and the German Bund 2.98 pct.
-Turnover in the market remained a low 20 million euros, of which 3 million were buy orders and the remaining 17 million euros were sell orders.

-In interbank markets, interest rates moved slightly higher.
-The 12-month rate was 2.14 pct, the six-month rate 1.95 pct, the three-month rate 1.48 pct and the one-month rate 1.28p ct.
+The yield spread between the 10-year Greek and German benchmark bonds widened significantly to 12.65 pct in the domestic electronic secondary bond market on Wednesday, with the Greek bond yielding 15.75 pct and the German Bund 3.10 pct.
+Turnover in the market improved slightly to 33 million euros of which 30 million euros were buy orders and the remaining 3.0 million were sell orders.
+The five-year benchmark bond was the most heavily traded security of the day with a turnover of 28 million euros.
+In interbank markets, interest rates were largely unchanged.
+The 12-month rate was 2.15 pct, the six-month rate 1.71 pct, the three-month 1.43 pct and the one-month rate 1.24 pct.

-In interbank markets, interest rates moved slightly higher.
-The 12-month rate was 2.14 pct, the six-month rate 1.95 pct, the three-month rate 1.48 pct and the one-month rate 1.28p ct.